The months of September and October exude the presence of the fire service.

 1. Get Your Marriage Smoke Alarm tools and training right here.

 What “protective gear” are you using to prevent fires in your marriage?
 Do you have the tools to help you communicate better?
 Learn to fight fair?
 Manage your finances in an agreeable way?
 Make a schedule that works for your family?
 We’re here to help you!
 Don’t be scared!
-We’ll share our best tips from the Marriage On Fire program.
+We’ll share our best tips from our book, Honor and Commitment; Standard Life Operating Guidelines for Firefighters & Their Families.
 Just before the holidays when you can keep things sparky and hot to end the year on a high note.

 2. Your Marriage Fire Safety Plan